-Prior to 2003, Ghana financed its health care through tax revenues and user fees paid by patients at the time of service.
-There were some exemptions to the user fees, but experience showed that user fees substantially decreased access to health care services, particularly among the poor.
-Evaluations determined that the exemptions were being applied unevenly and that the poor still faced financial barriers to obtaining needed services.
+Prior to 2003, Ghana financed its health care through tax revenues and user fees charged to patients at the time of service.
+While there were exemptions to the user fees, experience showed that user fees substantially decreased access to health care services, particularly among the poor.
+Evaluations determined that the exemptions were being applied unevenly and that the poor still faced financial barriers to accessing needed services.

 To help overcome the financial barriers, community-based health insurance programs (CBHI) began appearing throughout the country and increased substantially between 2001 and 2003 (47 CBHI programs in 2001 and 168 in 2003).
-While CBHIs covered only about 1 percent of the population in 2003, it was clear there was a need and demand for a formal health-financing mechanism to spread the costs of health care across a group of people.
+While CBHIs covered only about 1 percent of the population in 2003, it was clear there was a need and demand for a formalized health financing mechanism to spread the costs of health care across a group of people.